Tammy Abraham: How Nigeria lost Aston Villa striker to England

-Tammy Abraham: How Nigeria Missed the Chance to Secure Aston Villa Striker Before He Chose England
+Tammy Abraham Nearly Chose Nigeria: How Amaju Pinnick Tried to Secure His Allegiance

-- Nigeria were close to securing the services of Tammy Abraham before England capped him in 2017
+- Nigeria was close to securing the services of Tammy Abraham before England capped him in 2017

 - Former NFF President Amaju Pinnick admits he regrets failing to convince the striker to play for the Super Eagles